Sentimental Lady

 "Sentimental Lady" is a song written by Bob Welch.
-It was originally recorded for Fleetwood Mac's 1972 album Bare Trees, but was re-recorded by Welch on his debut solo album, French Kiss, in 1977.
+It was originally recorded by Fleetwood Mac on their 1972 album Bare Trees, and was later recorded by Welch on his debut solo album, French Kiss, in 1977.
 It is a romantic song, originally written for Welch's first wife.
 Welch recorded it again in 2003 for his album His Fleetwood Mac Years & Beyond.

 History and release

-The song was originally written by Welch at the former Gorham Hotel on 55th Street in New York City.

 The original 1972 version of the song as heard on Fleetwood Mac's Bare Trees album clocked in at 4 minutes 34 seconds, with background vocals by Christine McVie.
 It had two verses, with a reprise of the first following the instrumental bridge.

-A 1977 re-recording, the most well-known version of the song, was a solo hit for Welch when he recorded it for his first solo album, French Kiss, which was released in September 1977.
-The first single released from the album, "Sentimental Lady" reached the top 10 in both the U.S. Pop and Adult Contemporary charts.
+A 1977 recording, the most well-known version of the song, was a solo hit for Welch when he recorded it for his first solo album, French Kiss, which was released in September 1977.
+The first single released from the album, "Sentimental Lady" reached the top 10 on both the U.S. Pop and Adult Contemporary charts.

 Mick Fleetwood also played the drums for the song on Welch's 1977 album.
 The re-recording of it featured Christine McVie and Lindsey Buckingham as backing singers and producers (with Buckingham additionally doing the arrangement as well as serving on guitar), but unlike the original which had two verses, Welch's solo version only had one verse to cut it down to less than three minutes for the final radio cut.
+The solo recording also has multilayered guitars played by Lindsey Buckingham, who recorded the guitars at half speed.
+He then sped up the recording so that the guitars would sonically resemble a harpsichord/music box.
+The solo version also contains counterpoint vocals arranged and sung by Christine McVie.

 Lyrical composition

 The original placeholder/dummy lyrics for the chorus before the full lyrics were written was, "my legs are sticks and my feet are stones."
-The solo recording has a notable introduction with a multilayered guitar piece by Lindsey Buckingham.

 Welch told Songfacts.com: "The lyric was probably referencing my first wife Nancy."
-In the song, he personifies the love of his life as a "sentimental, gentle wind [that is] blowing through my life again."

 The Fleetwood Mac version includes a verse that begins "Now you are here today, But easily you might just go away."
 It is omitted from Welch's solo version, which otherwise has the same lyrics.
+Welch recalled that his record company wanted the single to be under three minutes to be commercially viable, so Welch cut the second verse to fulfill that requirement.